cjprybol/reproducibility-via-singularity/README.md

 ln -s /Software/rtg-core-non-commercial-3.6.2/rtg /usr/local/bin/rtg
 ```

-RTG requires to know whether or not we want to accept automatic usage logging.
-RTG may try to write to the container for logging, which will fail, so say no
+The first time you run RTG, it will ask whether or not it can perform logging to help the developers improve the software.
+Because we intend to run the container without sudo and not in `--writable` mode, any attempts RTG makes to save log files to disk will probably fail, so just say no.
 ```bash
 Singularity.test.img> rtg
 RTG has a facility to automatically send basic usage information to Real